 My view on neurodivergence is non-pathologising.
 This means that I do not believe that neurodivergence (e.g. autism, ADHD, dyslexia) is a medical condition, as such, but rather just a different nervous system (or “neurotype”), and an alternative way to experience and process the world.
 However, navigating this environment built for neurotypical people can be exhausting and disabling, as well as traumatising and isolating for neurodivergent individuals.

 This is the main reason why many of us suffer from significant and life restricting mental health problems.
-Unfortunately, it can also be very hard to find the right support, which is why I have founded Autistically Brilliant.
+Unfortunately, it can also be very hard to find the right support.
 There are many people, who, for one reason or another, do not have an “official” diagnosis, which can stop them accessing services meant for neurodivergent people.
 My services don’t require a diagnosis, as I believe that self-identified neurodivergence is entirely valid.

-Often, neurodivergent people struggle with traditional talking therapies, due to the unstructured nature of them and the use of abstract, open-ended and ambiguous questions, as well as (at times) symbolic language.
-The need to sit still for an hour and the neurotypical assumptions to do with eye contact can also cause difficulties.
+Often, neurodivergent people struggle with traditional talking therapies, due to their unstructured nature and the use of abstract, open-ended and ambiguous questions, as well as use of symbolic language.
+Some therapists also interpret the questions neurodivergent people commonly have about the purpose and meaning of different elements in therapy sessions as resistance and/or a defence mechanism, rather than genuine curiosity, as well as a need for clarity, meaning and purpose.
+Furthermore, the expectation for the client to sit still for an hour and the neurotypical assumptions to do with eye contact can cause additional difficulties.

 Neurodivergent clients often struggle with extended silences and knowing what is expected of them in sessions.
-Furthermore, mindfulness based therapies can cause distress, as the emptying/quieting of the mind can be extremely difficult for these clients (they might be flooded with unwanted thoughts).
+Therapies that utilise mindfulness can also cause distress, as emptying or quieting the mind can be extremely difficult for these clients - they might be flooded with unwanted/intrusive thoughts.
+Therefore, some traditional types of therapies can actually cause additional stress.

-Therefore, traditional types of therapies can actually end up being a cause of additional stress.
-On the other hand, CBT type, structured therapies can also be hard for neurodivergent people, as the philosophy and techniques might feel invalidating or like they are missing the mark.
+On the other hand, cognitive behavioural (very structured) therapy can also be difficult for neurodivergent people, as the philosophy and techniques can feel invalidating or like they are missing the mark.

-I see it as an important part of my work to also tell people things about neurodivergence they might not have known beforehand.
-Often it entails discussing the strengths inherent in neurodivergence.
-The reason why people do not tend to know of them is because many people have been given a medical diagnosis, so, naturally, they are prone to viewing their neurodivergence as a medical condition with “symptoms”.
-This causes them to believe that there is only so much they can ever do and achieve in their lives.
-I see it as my mission to raise neurodivergent individuals’ self-esteem and self-confidence, as well as facilitating increased self-knowledge and supporting them to live full, happy and ambitious lives.
+I see psychoeducation as an important part of my work.
+I often tell people things about neurodivergence they might not have known beforehand.
+Usually it entails discussing the strengths inherent in neurodivergence.
+Many people have been given a medical diagnosis, so, naturally, they are prone to viewing their neurodivergence as a medical condition with “symptoms”, which causes them to believe that there is only so much they can ever do and achieve in their lives.
+I see it as my mission to help raise neurodivergent individuals’ self-esteem and self-confidence through increased self-knowledge and compassion.
+I also make sure that they are aware of their rights, as well as support them to live full, happy and ambitious lives.

 If you would like to book a free 15 min (no obligation) introductory appointment, please click here.